What to Bring

 The ID card will cost $25 and will be valid for eight years.

 A person with a Class E driver license will be allowed to elect the traffic school option to avoid points one time within a 12-month period and no more than five times within a 10-year period.
-Click here to check your eligibility.
+Check your eligibility with our Driver License Check tool.

 After the documents are scanned into your record, they will be returned to you immediately following the service transaction.
 The scanned documents are stored on a secure database and are for official purposes only.